KonstantinTomashevich/Emergence/README.md

 ### Libraries

+- **APICommon**: contains macros that declare common method and operator sets and implementation binding approaches.
+It's sort of always under development, because need for new shared API-related macro could arise during development of new services.
 - **Galleon**: database-like storage for records of different types, which is built on top of **RecordCollection**.
 Used to implement **Warehouse**.
 - **SyntaxSugar**: contains syntax sugar for other libraries